The history of Renon’s historic narrow-gauge railway dates back to 1907, when it led for the first time to the Renon

 In 1966, the cog railway was replaced by a cable car.
 The Renon Railway - "Rittner Bahn" in German, "Trenino del Renon" in Italian - with its historic engines, however, was preserved and connects today on 7 km length the villages of Maria Assunta, Soprabolzano, Costalovàra, Stella and Collalbo.
 The panoramic views on the Dolomites from the train route are phenomenal.

 Some years ago the cable car was replaced by a modern aerial cableway, the valley station is a little further to the east of the Piazza Walther square, in the Via Renon road in Bolzano.
 Since 2021, the Renon Railway has been managed by the STA - South Tyrolean Transport Structures.
 And how to reach it?
 The new Renon Cable Car takes you from Bolzano to Soprabolzano, where the "Rittner Bahnl" - how it is called by the locals - starts.
 In the Christmas season it becomes a special place: At the stations in Soprabolzano and Collalbo a small Christmas market takes place.

 € 3.50 one-way

 free with the RenonCard

-Value card, mobilcard and AltoAdige Pass are valid along the train route (reduced prices).
+Value card and AltoAdige Pass are valid along the route.